cipherlogs/s909/sprints.md

 3. **Building Intuition and Scaling Solutions:** The puzzles are cleverly designed; rushing through the first part often means doubling down on effort for the second.
 It's about thinking ahead and scaling your solutions.

 ### Curriculum and Public Lectures
-For those not part of the program or not using VIM, the complete curriculum is available.
-If you're part of the group, you access the official curriculum through Discord.

-These `Walkthrough videos` are being made public so that others can join in once Season Two begins.
-They can get a head start, grasp the concepts, and even try using their preferred text editors.
+For those not part of the program, the following `Walkthrough videos` are being made public so that others can get a head start, grasp the concepts, and even try using their preferred text editors.
 However, they won't be able to participate directly in the first season.

-These public lectures are open to everyone for Season Two preparation:

-+ **WEEK 1:**
++ **WEEK 1:** (starting soon)
   + Day 1: Instructions | [Walkthrough video](#) | Solutions and exercises
   + Day 2: Instructions | [Walkthrough video](#) | Solutions and exercises
   + Day 3: Instructions | [Walkthrough video](#) | Solutions and exercises